 Packing is probably one of the most important things you need to do before catching that flight.
 Make sure you carry these things with you while travelling abroad.

 Download useful apps

 Downloading useful apps will make sure you make the best of your time in another country.
-You can download Google map, which will tell you all about the roads, hotels, and landmarks to see in that place, Kindle app instead of taking along a book or two, or exchange rates app, etc.
+You can download Google Maps, which will tell you all about the roads, hotels, and landmarks to see in that place, the Kindle app instead of taking along a book or two, or the exchange rates app, etc.